Best Floats and Weights Setup For Float Fishing Rivers

 For medium-sized rivers like this one, I will use larger 4 to 8-gram floats, and they don’t need to be clear unless the water is shallow and super clear.

 However, in very clear water with nervous fish, clear is best.
-I use a combination of Drennan Loafer clear floats or Raven FM floats depending on the depth and clarity.
+I use a combination of Drennan Loafer clear floats or Raven Premium Balsa Floats, depending on the depth and clarity.

 Big Water Floats